August 22, 2021

 WAF insights with QuickSight

 Following on from my last post using Athena to query WAF logs, I decided to take this a big further and look at what I can do with QuickSight to get some insights.
 Directly quoted from the Amazon QuickSight home page: Amazon QuickSight is a scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud.
 QuickSight lets you easily create and publish interactive BI dashboards that include Machine Learning-powered insights.
+QuickSight dashboards can be accessed from any device, and seamlessly embedded into your applications, portals, and websites.
 Read more

 © Greg Cockburn